Why Should Assisted Death Be Legal

 Conclusion: Embracing Compassion and Choice

 We encourage you to continue exploring this important topic, to engage in thoughtful discussions with your family, friends, and community, and to advocate for policies that promote compassion and respect for individual autonomy.
-Consider sharing this article to foster a more informed and empathetic dialogue.
+Consider sharing this article to develop a more informed and empathetic dialogue.
 Your voice matters in shaping a future where end-of-life decisions are made with compassion, respect, and a commitment to individual dignity.